Anahkiasen/polyglot/README.md

 ## Introduction

-Polyglot is a localization helper for the Laravel framework, it's an helper class to localize both your routes and your models.
+Polyglot is a localization helper for the Laravel framework, it's an helper class to localize your routes, models and views.

 To install it, do `composer require anahkiasen/polyglot:dev-master`, then add `Polyglot\PolyglotServiceProvider` to the `providers` array in `app/config/app.php`.